jinghuazhao/Caprion/README.md

     Note that `docs.sh` copies `pilot/utils` directory of the pilot studies, so coding under that directory is preferable to avoid overwrite.

-    To accommodate filteredd results, a suffix "_dr" is applied when appropriate.
+    To accommodate filteredd results, a suffix "" or "_dr" is applied when appropriate.

 [^pGWAS]: Protein GWAS